 The 12 principles of the Getting More Method

 Your objectives are what you want as the final result of a successful negotiation… So everything you didn’t have in the preliminary stages of the discussions.
 Everything you do in a negotiation or trade has to move you nearer to your objectives.

 Consider yourself to be least important person in the negotiation.
 You will not be able to persuade people if you don’t know what they think: their insights, their emotions, their needs, etc.

 3. Be empathetic with the other person’s feelings

-Exploit the other person’s emotional psyche with empathy or acknowledgement of their needs.
+Exploit the other person’s emotional psyche with empathy or acknowledgment of their needs.

 4. Every situation is different